 Positive Reinforcement

-These examples and many more are not what would motivate me as a student.
+These examples, and many more, would not motivate me as a student.
 They weren’t necessarily things that I would think about when creating a behavior plan.
 This is why it’s so important to talk with the student and observe their interests.

-If you would like additional ideas for rewards, check out this post I did all about classroom rewards (many that don’t cost any money)!
+If you would like additional ideas for rewards, check out this post I did on classroom rewards (many of which don’t cost any money)!

 How to Motivate Every Student in Your Class